wp-plugins/fpw-category-thumbnails/readme.txt

 1. Select Dashboard's Settings -> FPW Category Thumbnails and build category/thumbnail mapping

 == Frequently Asked Questions ==

 = I've entered ID of a picture from NextGen Gallery and thumbnail doesn't show. = IDs from NextGen Gallery must be entered with ngg- prefix, so ID 230 should be entered as ngg-230.

 == Changelog ==

+= 1.0.2 =
+* Added: link to Settings into plugin's action links
+* Updated: translations

 = 1.0.1 =
 * Added: check if current theme supports post thumbnails
 * Updated: translations

 = 1.0 =
 * Initial release.